What and how you’ll study

 Degree combinations, teaching methods, and a year-by-year guide to your learning.

 Even as a complete beginner, you can study Chinese to degree level with us.
-You can take it as a single honours degree, or you can study any of the following joint honours combinations...
+You can take it as a single honours programme, or you can study any of the following joint honours combinations...

 |Chinese and French||Chinese and German||Chinese and Spanish|